NATURPHARMA REFALGIN / Refalgin for gastroesophageal reflux x 20 tabl

 Influence of food on the effect of Refalgin

-In order to achieve an optimal effect, it is important when Refalgin / Refalgin will be taken.
+To achieve optimal effect, it is important when Refalgin is taken.
 This is due to the fact that the formation of the alginate anti-reflux barrier can be influenced by food.
-Therefore, it is recommended to take the preparation 30 minutes after a meal, which is important, considering that reflux symptoms appear in the interval 30-90 minutes after a meal.
+Therefore, it is recommended to take the preparation 30 minutes after a meal, which is important, considering that reflux symptoms appear in the interval 30-90 minutes after feeding.

 Interaction with other products

-Some of the components of Refalgin / Refalgin tablets can influence the activity of other products taken orally, that is why it is recommended to take Refalgin at least 2 hours before or 2 hours after taking other products for oral use.
+Some of the components of Refalgin tablets may affect the activity of other products taken orally, which is why it is recommended that Refalgin be taken at least 2 hours before or 2 hours after taking other products for oral use.

 Tolerance